bkmcdavid/bkmcdavid.github.io/teaching.md

 &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://bkmcdavid.github.io/pdfs/2023HumanomicsProgress.pdf">"What is Progress?"</a> with <a href="https://sites.google.com/site/erikkimbrough/">Erik Kimbrough</a>, professor in economics, and Dillon Tauzin, professor in economics

 <a href="https://bkmcdavid.github.io/pdfs/DangerousIdeasFall2024.pdf">"Dangerous Ideas"</a> is my newest course, co-taught with Erik Kimbrough.
-It is a foray into tackling the problem of the erosion of civil discourse by equiping students with skills in argument analysis and evidence evaluation.
+It is our attempt to stop the erosion of civil discourse by equiping students with skills in argument analysis and evidence evaluation.
 The course has been awarded Chapman's Pedagogical Innovation Grant.

 Learning should be lifelong and fun.
 I do it all the time and so should you.